k1m743hyun/lambda-for-ingesting-logs-to-elasticsearch/README.md

-# AWS Lambda for ingesting logs to Elasticsearch
+# AWS Lambda for ingesting the Logs from Amazon CloudFront to Elasticsearch

 ## Description